rigomate/SupremeScoreBoard/README.md

 ## History

+### Version 19 - June 28, 2024
+- Fix bug when Score was not shown at the end of the game when the games was lost
+- Fix showing of AI ratings, credit to maudlin27
+- Fix showing port instead of the gameID when watching replay, credit to timocov

 ### Version 18 - June 07, 2023
 - SSB options renamed to reset settings if switching from SSB v6.0
 - Added extra trace points to find out the reason for Gyle's bug, where the manual selecting of the columns does not work.